What requirements must coffee comply with to be allowed on the European market?

 An important aspect of controlling food safety hazards is defining your critical control points.
 This means that you define the risks in your supply chain, indicating how you prevent or mitigate and monitor these risks, as well as what to do if something does go wrong.
 Elaborating such a Hazard Analysis Critical Control Points (HACCP) scheme can be done in collaboration with consultants specialised in implementing food management principles.

-Note that, as the bulk of green coffee beans sourced in producing countries will still be roasted in the export destination, food safety management systems related to processing are often not required.
+Note that, as the bulk of green coffee beans sourced in producing countries will still be roasted in the export destination, food safety management systems related to processing are not always required.
 However, some coffee buyers might require exporters to comply with a food safety management system, for example ISO 9001 or ISO 22000 or hazard analysis and critical control points (HACCP) principles.
 HACCP is often a first step towards more rigorous food safety schemes, such as FSSC22000 or BRC.

 Another strategy to ensure food safety as a producer is to follow good agricultural practices.
 The main standards in this area are provided by GLOBALG.A.P.
 They are voluntary standards for the certification of agricultural production processes that provide safe and traceable products.
 GLOBALG.A.P. has a special Green Coffee standard, which covers production from pre-harvest activities such as soil management and plant protection product application to post-harvest handling and waste management.